eadomenech/almiky/README.md

 # Almiky

-## Python library for data hiding in signals and images
+## Python library for data hiding in images

 ### Packaging Project